loopdash/loopdash/src/glossary/functions-file.md

 title: Functions File - Loopdash
 h1: Functions File
 h2: What does it mean?
-summary: The Functions File in WordPress is a PHP file that contains custom code and functions that can modify or extend the functionality of a WordPress site.
+description: The Functions File in WordPress is a PHP file that contains custom code and functions that can modify or extend the functionality of a WordPress site.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly